Kashishoza/JavaScript/README.md

 # JavaScript
-A code repo for JavaSript.
+A code repo for JavaScript.